real-logic/benchmarks/scripts/kafka/README.md

     ./client
     ```

-To stop Zookeeper and Kafka use the `stop-all` script.
+To stop Kafka use the `stop-all` script.

 Configuration
 -------------